TV Monitors for Video Production

 One of the things you learn quickly in TV is that monitors are terribly inconsistent.
 Sitting side by side, you’ll see twenty images of the same apple and each one will have a different hue!
 It’ll drive you nuts when trying to determine the quality of your final product but it’s a sad fact of life in the video world.
 Next time you go into a store that sells TVs, you can test this out.

-When a video signal is broadcast, the outer edges are cut off.
+When a video signal is a broadcast, the outer edges are cut off.
 The TV viewer at home only sees the inner 80-90% of the shot that the camera operator in the studio sees in her viewfinder.
 Therefore, add a little padding to your framing.
-This concept also applies when you are editing in the computer.
+This concept also applies when you are editing on the computer.
 The video you input from your camera will show considerably more compared to what the computer will output on a standard monitor.

 Therefore, a complete computer editing system needs to have a cheap TV as part of the system to monitor the final output.
 All titles and graphics need to be kept inside certain boundaries or they’ll be cut off in your final product.
 This is referred to as Safe Title.
-More sophisticated video editing programs will give you a template overlay on your output monitor window to judge safe title.
+More sophisticated video editing programs will give you a template overlay on your output monitor window to judge a safe title.

 If you don’t have that, just give it a bit of padding on the edges and you’ll be fine.